YnovCyberCrew/KashiCTF_2025/OSINT/Who am I/notes.md

 In the picture we can see a logo that is hidden by the poster of Dr.Tatar, but we can recognise the first part of the logo of Duna Hotel franchise.

-However we find more then 20 of them, so, to adjust my research I added in google maps bazilika that is mentioned in the email address shown.
+However we find more then 20 of them in budapest based on the writings, so, to adjust my research I added in google maps bazilika that is mentioned in the email address shown.

 And when we go in google street view :